-Applications and Ergonomics of Integrated Flexible Electronics

-The integration of displays with other functional flexible electronic components is a key manufacturing challenge for the industry, but often essential to realize new applications for integrated or wearable electronics.
-The ergonomics of such systems is also a key element for market acceptance.
-Paper are sought covering comprehensive functional systems produced on flexible substrates including display devices, memories, sensors, batteries, solid-state lighting, photovoltaic or other technologies used in conjunction with an electronic display.
+Applications and Ergonomics of Integrated Flexible Electronics comprehensive functional systems produced on flexible substrates including display devices, memories, sensors, batteries, solidstate lighting, photovoltaic or other technologies used in conjunction with an electronic display.
 Materials, process technology, assembly, functionality, and simulation are welcome.
 Criteria, demonstrations, or new uses related to the ergonomics of such devices are also sought.